 Anchovies are occasionally caught by Cornish ring net fishermen.
 Famous as the salty little fish you find on pizzas anchovies are a small oily fish, with a strong flavour.
 Anchovies are used to add flavour to many dishes and sauces; they can commonly be found as toppings for pizzas, as a key ingredient in Worcestershire Sauce, and are widely used in Mediterranean cooking.

 Anchovy are a resilient species and as such can sustain relatively high levels of fishing pressure.
 However, because they are near the base of the marine food chain, the impact of their large-scale removal on the marine ecosystem is poorly understood.
 Recruitment to the stock (the process by which young fish join the fishery) is affected by environmental factors including climatic fluctuations.
-If recruitment is low and fishing pressure too high the stock can become vulnerable to collapse.
 The Anchovies that are caught around Cornwall are likely to be stock from further south that move here with warm water currents in the summer and autumn.
-The stocks of anchovy in the Bay of Biscay are thought to be healthy at present and fishing effort in Cornish waters is very low.
+The stocks of anchovy in the Bay of Biscay are thought to have increased in ourwaters and are healthy at present and fishing effort in Cornish waters is low.

 Cornish waters VIIe- h

 Ring netting is a selective low impact method of fishing for mid water species.Learn more

 Cornwall Good Seafood Guide rates fish on sustainability using a scale of 1 to 5.

 1, 2 and 3 are recommended, Fish to avoid are rated 5.